 2. USAA Youth Spending Account

 USAA offers a joint account that a parent or legal guardian can open with a child of any age.
-The USAA Youth Spending Account includes a debit card that allows the adult account holder to increase or decrease daily spending limits.
+The USAA Youth Spending Account includes a debit card that allows an adult to increase or decrease daily spending limits.
 Children can use their card at point-of-sale transactions and without fees at any of 100,000 preferred ATMs in the USAA network.

-Once the child turns 13, you can use the mobile app to give them the ability to transfer money, make remote deposits, and more.
+Once the child turns 13, you can use the mobile app to give them the ability to send and receive money, make remote deposits, and more.